Last updated Feb 10, 2023

 Before you begin

-Make sure you have the latest version of the UI kit.
-To update your version, navigate to the app's top-level directory, and run npm install @forge/ui@latest --save on the command line.
+• The latest version of UI Kit.
+To update your version, navigate to the app's top-level directory, and run npm install @forge/react@latest --save on the command line.
+If your macro uses Custom UI, navigate to the resource directory and run the same command.

-Add configuration to the module
+Add configuration to the Confluence macro module

 After doing this, your manifest.yml should look like the following, with your own values for each of the properties.